-Last week, I had the distinct pleasure of travelling to Miami to attend the bi-annual meeting of the Public Relations Global Network (PRGN).
+Last week, I had the distinct pleasure of traveling to Miami to attend the bi-annual meeting of the Public Relations Global Network (PRGN).
 Our agency is the San Francisco member of this renowned association of independently-owned PR agencies.
-For the past year, it’s been an honor and a privilege to lead this august group of PR professionals from all over the globe.
+For the past year, it’s been an honor and a privilege to lead this August group of PR professionals from all over the globe.
 But now my time is done.
 It’s been a whirlwind, so how about reflecting on the accomplishments of that past year?

 Miami – scene of PRGN’s latest meeting

 - First and foremost, I am proud that together with my partners, our association is the healthiest financially that it has ever been in its 21-year history (and yes, this from a liberal Democrat!);

 - Our incoming President, Uwe Schmidt of Germany, has taken the lead to re-vamp and debut a modern new website;